 Tamata Bredie is a beloved South African classic that serves as comfort food in the winter.
-This spicy dish is made from slow-cooked fat lamb paired with roasted tomatoes to deliver an enriching flavor you’ll never forget.
+This spicy dish is made from slow-cooked lamb paired with roasted tomatoes, to deliver an enriching flavor you’ll never forget.
 The Tamata Bredie also has a Dutch origin, although in harmony with Malay’s culinary dishes.
 In reality, the term ‘bredie’ is of Malay origin.

-Browning the meat also elevates the rich aroma, thereby infusing the gravy with a more distinctive flavor.
+Browning the meat also elevates the rich aroma, infusing the gravy with a more distinct flavor.
 Oriental spinach is also used traditionally.
 A rule of thumb is using meaty tomatoes that won’t fill your stew with a lot of water.
 It’s also possible to slow-cook with the pot entirely open.
 You can add chili, cinnamon, and ginger to make the stew spicier.
 Diced potatoes, cabbage, carrots, or other vegetables also make great additions to this delicious meal.
 A modern twist to the traditional Tamata Bredie is served with cauliflower, lentils, parsnips, or hot white rice.
 Another great innovative recipe would feature beans, Cape water lilies, and cardamom are equally used to make this dish unique.

 2. Braai (Grilled Meat)